-Published: 03/06/2020The rental market in London moves quickly, but tenants shouldn't feel pressurised to make quick decisions when searching for a new home.
+Published: 05/11/2021The rental property market in London moves quickly, but tenants shouldn't feel pressurised to make quick decisions when searching for a new home.
 They should have a list of questions to ask their prospective landlord or the letting agent before they agree to sign on the dotted line.

 Below are some common questions that tenants should ask:

 Landlords are legally obliged to protect the tenants' deposit, but there are different ways to do this.
 Knowing which avenue your landlord is taking will enable you to do your homework and give you peace of mind.

 Knowing what's included is an important question.
 Assuming can land you in hot water and, when it comes to finances, that's never a good thing.

 Who is responsible for maintenance, gardening, communal areas, repairs?